dtransposed/Lagrange/_posts/2018-12-31-Best-of-GANs-2018 (Part 1 out of 2).md

 Those steps involve two concepts which should be discussed in more detail: mutations and a fitness function.

 __Mutations__ - those are the changes introduced to the children in the variation step.
 There are inspired by original GAN training objectives.
 The authors have distinguished three, the most effective, types of mutations.
-Those were minmax mutation (which encourages minimization of Jensen-Shannon divergence), heuristic mutation (which adds inverted Kullback-Leibler divergence term) and least-squares mutation (inspired by [LSGAN](https://arxiv.org/abs/1611.04076)).
+Those are minmax mutation (which encourages minimization of Jensen-Shannon divergence), heuristic mutation (which adds inverted Kullback-Leibler divergence term) and least-squares mutation (inspired by [LSGAN](https://arxiv.org/abs/1611.04076)).

 __Fitness function__ - in evolutionary algorithm a fitness function tells us how close a given child is to achieving the set aim.
 Here, the fitness function consists of two elements: quality fitness score and diversity fitness score.
 The former makes sure, that generator comes up with outputs which can fool the discriminator, while the latter pays attention to the diversity of generated samples.
 So one hand, the offsprings are being taught not only to approximate the original distribution well, but also to remain diverse and avoid the mode collapse trap.